Advice for High School Seniors: Keep your head up! 5 tips for the Class of 2021 during COVID-19

 But you made it through the school year.
 Congratulations!

 Next up: Figuring out how to handle a summer filled with even more uncertainty than usual.
 Don’t worry; you got this.
 As a high school graduate, there are several ways you can equip yourself for whatever life throws at you.
+So, here's a list of advice for high school graduates of 2021.

 #1) Make a plan for the next few months.

-Are you in the market for a part-time summer gig or a full-time permanent position?
+If you are in the market for a part-time summer gig or a full-time permanent position?
 Now more than ever, looking for work carries the potential for stress.
 Indeed reports that in its survey of more than 1,000 recent grads, “54% said the coronavirus' impact on the labor market has made them feel less confident in finding work after they graduate.”

 But there are still jobs to be had during COVID-19.
 Job-hungry industries, according to Forbes, include pharmacies, telework (like Zoom and Slack), grocery stores, and tech support.
 Here are a few more tips on finding a job during a global pandemic.

-Even if you don’t find work, you can use the next few months to build your skills and expand your network in other ways as you prepare for college or career path post-COVID-19.
+Even if you don’t find work, you can use the next few months to build your skills and expand your network in other ways as you prepare for college or your career path post-COVID-19.
 Consider taking a free college-level course through Coursera, MIT’s open courseware, or Yale’s open courses.
 Teach yourself a new language with Duolingo, also free.
 Or volunteer in a field that you care about.
 (This is especially important now, since many nonprofit sectors rely on older volunteers who are self-isolating because of their vulnerability to COVID.)

 #2) If you’re planning to attend college in the fall–or later–stay on top of things.